karlyhoffman/application-tracker/README.md

 # The Appointment Tracker
-A simple list application using Express
+A simple list application using Express and MongoDB + ES6 practice